Optimal Binary Classifier Aggregation for General Losses

 \section{Introduction}

-Consider a binary classification problem, in which we attempt to build the best predictor possible for data falling into two classes.
-At our disposal is an ensemble of individual classifiers which we can use in designing our predictor.
-The task is to predict with minimum error on a large unlabeled test set, on which we know the predictions of the ensemble classifiers but not the true test labels.
-This is a prototype supervised learning problem, for which the prototypical supervised solution is to hold out some labeled data to measure the errors of the ensemble classifiers, and then just predict according to the best classifier.
-But can we use the unlabeled data to better predict using the ensemble classifiers?
+Consider a binary classification problem, in which we are given an ensemble of individual classifiers to aggregate into the most accurate predictor possible for data falling into two classes.
+Our predictions are measured on a large test set of unlabeled data, on which we know the ensemble classifiers' predictions but not the true test labels.
+Without using the unlabeled data, the prototypical supervised solution is empirical risk minimization (ERM): measure the errors of the ensemble classifiers with labeled data, and then simply predict according to the best classifier.
+But can we learn a better predictor by using unlabeled data as well?

 This problem is central to semi-supervised learning.
-It was recently studied by \cite{BF15}, who gave a worst-case-optimal learning and prediction algorithm for it when the evaluation risk, and the constraints, are measured with zero-one classification error.
-However, the zero-one loss is inappropriate for other common binary classification tasks, such as estimating label probabilities, and handling false positives and false negatives differently.
-Such goals motivate the use of different losses like log loss and cost-weighted misclassification loss.
+The authors of this paper recently derived the worst-case-optimal solution for it when performance is measured with classification error (\cite{BF15}).
+However, this zero-one loss is inappropriate for other common binary classification tasks, such as estimating label probabilities, and handling false positives and false negatives differently.
+Such goals motivate the use of different evaluation losses like log loss and cost-weighted misclassification loss.

 In this paper, we generalize the setup of \cite{BF15} to these loss functions and a large class of others.
-Like the earlier work, we show that the choice of loss function completely governs an ensemble aggregation algorithm that is minimax optimal in our setting, and is very efficient and scalable to boot.
+Like the earlier work, the choice of loss function completely specifies the minimax optimal ensemble aggregation algorithm in our setting, which is efficient and scalable.

-The algorithm learns a weighting over ensemble classifiers by solving a convex optimization problem.
-The optimal prediction on each example in the test set turns out to be a sigmoid-like function of a linear combination of the ensemble predictions, using the learned weighting.
-The minimax structure ensures that this prediction function and the training algorithm are completely data-dependent without parameter choices, relying merely on the structure of the loss function.
-It also establishes the minimax optimal prediction to have structure reminiscent of a weighted majority vote over the ensemble, and exactly paralleling the prediction function of a generalized linear model (\cite{MN89}).
+The algorithm learns weights over the ensemble classifiers by minimizing a convex function.
+The optimal prediction on each example in the test set is a sigmoid-like function of a linear combination of the ensemble predictions, using the learned weighting.
+Due to the minimax structure, this decision rule depends solely upon the loss function and upon the structure of the ensemble predictions on data, with no parameter or model choices.